-SAY This is a test of English language arts skills.
+You are about to take the AK STAR English language arts assessment.
 Today, you will take [Part 1 or Part 2] of the assessment.

 Read each question carefully and select the answer you feel is best.
+You will answer all questions in your test booklet.

 Make sure you have marked all your answers.
 When you are finished, close your test booklet.
-Then, raise your hand.
-When you raise your hand, I will come collect your test booklet.
-SAY There is no time limit to finish the test.
+Then, raise your hand and I will come collect your test booklet.

 At [the time agreed upon with the Building Test Coordinator], I will stop the session.
 Some of you will be finished, but some of you may need more time.
 If you need more time, I will tell you how to continue testing after this session.
 Does anyone have any questions?